ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 ### Conclusion

-You have just linked your website code with Git, via your GitHub repository.
+You have just linked your website code with GitHub, via your GitHub repository.
 You can now deploy the changes made on the GitHub repository to your web hosting plan, or deploy them in an automated way using the webhook.
 You can also view your deployment logs and perform multiple actions in just a few clicks via the OVHcloud Control Panel.

 ## Go further